nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `on/DELIVERY_DATE_TIME`: Must be in dd-MM-yyyy hh:mm format and must not be blank.
 - `s/SUPPLIER_INDEX`: Must be a number greater than 0 and must not be blank.
-- `pro/PRODUCT`: Must only consist of alphanumeric characters and must not be blank.
+- `pro/PRODUCT`: Must be alphanumeric, can include spaces but must not start with a space, and must be between 1 and 50 (inclusive) characters long.
 - `q/QUANTITY`: Must be a number greater than 0 followed by a space and unit and must not be blank.
 - `c/COST`: Must be a number greater than 0 with up to 2 decimal places allowed.
 Must not be blank.
 <box type="tip" seamless>